 You can wear a day guard

 If you suspect that you are suffering from bruxism then you should visit your dentist immediately.
-Only a trained professional will be able to properly diagnose your condition and prescribe solutions to it.
-The best mouth guards are also those that are custom-fitted for you based on a dental impression of your teeth.
-A custom-fitted mouth guard offers utmost protection and comfort for those with issues around clenching teeth.
-It is possible to find generic mouth guards in the market but they may not fit as well or as comfortably as a custom-fitted mouth guard.
+Only a trained professional has the expertise to properly diagnose your condition.
+The best mouth guards are custom-fitted from a dental impression of your teeth.
+A custom-fitted mouth guard offers the utmost protection and comfort for those with teeth clenching issues.
+Generic mouth guards will not fit as well or as comfortably as a custom-fitted mouth guard.

 3mm Extreme Durability Night Dental Guard$179.99 Select options Shop Now